 People are recreating in more places, more often, and going farther and faster than ever before.
 This can be commercial or recreational mountain biking, hiking, skiing, snowmobiling, and other off-highway vehicle recreation.

 Without careful planning, this growth can unintentionally add pressure to wild places and species, increase tensions across users, and affect the quality of our outdoor experiences.

 The results of this project can help ensure recreationists have access to the backcountry places they love while reducing impacts to wildlife, now and into the future.

-This project is a multi-partner project led by Dr. Karine Pigeon, a postdoctoral fellow at the University of Northern British Columbia (UNBC).
+This project is a multi-partner project.
+Phase one was led by Dr. Karine Pigeon, a postdoctoral fellow at the University of Northern British Columbia (UNBC).
 Working in western Canada for more than 15 years to understand how animals interact with their environments to improve human-wildlife coexistence, she has experience with industry, government, and communities.
 Her diverse background includes research on grizzly bears, wolves, and caribou, extensive field work and mapping expertise.